cloudify-cosmo/docs.getcloudify.org/content/manager/prerequisites.md

 ### Minimal Requirements

 Cloudify Manager must run on a 64-bit machine and requires at the very least 2 vCPUs, 4GB RAM and 5GB of free disk space.

-{{% gsNote title="Note" %}}
-These are the minimal requirements for a Cloudify Manager to run.
-You will have to provision larger machines to actually utilize the Manager's capabilites.
+These are the minimal requirements for a Cloudify Manager to run, and are only sufficient for demos and development.
+You need to provision larger machines to actually utilize the Manager's capabilites.
-We recommend using these specs only for demos and development.
-{{% /gsNote %}}

 #### Bootstrap Validations

-During the bootstrap process, validations take place to verify minimum requirements.
-Click [here]({{< relref "manager/bootstrapping.md" >}}#bootstrap-validations) for more information on bootstrap validations.
+During the bootstrap process, validations occur to verify minimum requirements.
+[Click here]({{< relref "manager/bootstrapping.md" >}}#bootstrap-validations) for more information on bootstrap validations.

 ### Recommended Requirements

-The recommended requirements can vary based on the following:
+The recommended requirements vary, based on the following:

-* Number of deployments you're going to run.
+* Number of deployments you intend to run.
-* Amount of concurrent logs and events you're going to send from your hosts.
+* Volume of logs and events you need to send concurrently from your hosts.
-* Amount of concurrent metrics you're going to send from your hosts.
+* Volume of metrics you need to send concurrently from your hosts.

-As a general recommendation for the average system, a Manager would require at least 8GB of RAM and 4 vCPUs.
-Disk space requirements vary according to the amount of logs, events and metrics sent.
+As a general recommendation for the average system, one Cloudify Manager requires at least 8GB of RAM and 4 vCPUs.
+Disk space requirements vary according to the volume of logs, events and metrics sent.
 You can configure log index rotation before bootstrapping.

 ### Network

-The Manager listens on the following ports:
+Cloudify Manager listens on the following ports:

- port   | description
+ Port   | Description
 --------|--------------
  80     | REST API and UI.
-This port should be accessible when SSL is not enabled.
+This port must be accessible when SSL is not enabled.
  443    | REST API and UI.
-This port should be accessible when SSL is enabled.
+This port must be accessible when SSL is enabled.
  8101   | REST API.
-This port is used for internal access and as such should only be accessible from `Agent VMs`.
+This port is used for internal access and therefore must only be accessible from `Agent VMs`.
  22     | During bootstrap, components are installed and configured via SSH.
-It is used during recovery of the Manager as well.
+It is also used during recovery of cloudify Manager.
  5672   | RabbitMQ.
-This port should be accessible from agent VMs.
+This port must be accessible from agent VMs.
  53229  | File server.
-This port should be accessible from agent VMs.
+This port must be accessible from agent VMs.
  53333  | Internal REST communications.
-This port should be accessible from agent VMs.
+This port must be accessible from agent VMs.

- Additionally, when the Manager is part of a Cloudify Manager cluster, the following ports need to be accessible from all the other nodes in the cluster:
+ Additionally, when the Manager is part of a Cloudify Manager cluster, the following ports must be accessible from all the other nodes in the cluster:

- port   | description
+ Port   | Description
  -------|--------------
  8300   | Internal port for the distributed key/value store.
  8301   | Internal port for TCP and UDP heartbeats.
-Should be accessible for both TCP and UDP.
+Must be accessible for both TCP and UDP.
- 8500   | Port used for outage recovery after half of the nodes in the cluster failed.
+ 8500   | Port used for outage recovery in the event that half of the nodes in the cluster failed.
  15432  | Database replication port.
  22000  | Filesystem replication port.